-A member appeal is a request for reconsideration of an adverse benefit determination which is communicated in the form of a Notice of Action (NOA).
-Member appeals may be submitted in response to a NOA by the member, or the provider on the member's behalf, verbally or in writing, within 60 calendar days of the date on the NOA to the Medi-Cal Member Appeals and Grievance Department.
+A member appeal is a request for reconsideration of an adverse benefit determination that involves the delay, modification, or denial of services based on medical necessity or a determination that the requested service is not a covered benefit.
+An adverse benefit determination notice is also known as Notice of Action (NOA).
+Member appeals may be submitted by the member, or the provider on the member's behalf, verbally or in writing, within 60 calendar days of receipt of a denial for prior authorization or receipt of an NOA to the Medi-Cal Member Appeals and Grievance Department.

+Appeals filed by the provider on behalf of the member require written consent from the member.
 Appeals received after the 60-day time frame are not considered.
 Upon request, Medi-Cal Member Services Department representatives are available to assist members in writing an appeal.
 An appeal must include any additional or supporting information the member would like the Plan to consider.